TomLouisKeller/tensorlayer/docs/user/tutorials.rst

 For deep learning, this tutorial will walk you through building handwritten digits classifiers using the MNIST dataset, arguably the "Hello World" of neural networks.
 For reinforcement learning, we will let computer learns to play Pong game from the original screen inputs.
-For nature language processing, we start from word embedding and then describe language modeling and machine translation.
+For natural language processing, we start from word embedding and then describe language modeling and machine translation.